takagi/lake/README.md

 ### lake

-Lake provides its command line interface as a roswell script.
+Lake provides its command line interface as a roswell script or a binary, if built with the Homebrew.

     SYNOPSIS